Back to the Future (franchise): Back to the Future Day

 Cast members appeared on Today and Jimmy Kimmel Live! on October 21, 2015.
-Nearly 2,000 theaters worldwide showed back-to-back screenings of the Back to the Future trilogy on October 21 and continuing through that weekend, which earned over $4.8M in single day ticket sales.
-Universal Studios offered location tours of the various filming locations around the date.
+Nearly 2,000 theaters worldwide showed back-to-back screenings of the Back to the Future trilogy on October 21 and continuing through that weekend, earning over $4.8 million in single-day ticket sales.
+Universal Studios offered tours of the various filming locations around that date.
 The town of Reston, Virginia, temporarily changed its name to "Hill Valley" to commemorate the series during its annual film festival.
-Esquire Network aired the trilogy all day that day, plus all weekend.
+Esquire Network aired the trilogy all day that day and throughout the weekend.